| |

 For

-better or worse, the government will generally leave you alone if you
+better or worse, the government will leave you alone if you

-provide poor service.
+provide poor services.
 And donors will usually forgive you for being inefficient.

 However, they will take you to task if you spend client money inappropriately,